DownQuark-Work/downquark.templateClient.JS_SkeletonMonoRepo/ReadMe.md

 Each package defines only its runtime dependencies.

 All the tooling and devDependencies are shared and live in its own package.
+Notice that we will never define a devDependency to this package.
+We are abusing the workspaces here.
+Yarn will expand this packages’ dependencies in the root node_modules where other packages and tasks can find them.

 Each package contains the required configuration files for the tooling.
 Each file extends a common base configuration (we use Babel, any multitude of testing languages and ESlint to compile, test and lint the code).